-These principles were enunciated in rulings by President Sibraa in 1993 and were endorsed in a report of the Procedure Committee in 1994 (see Chapter 12 of Odgers’ Australian Senate Practice, 13th edition).
+These principles were enunciated in rulings by President Sibraa in 1993 and were endorsed in a report of the Procedure Committee in 1994 (see chapter 12 of Odgers’ Australian Senate Practice).
 They apply regardless of whether the question takes the form, “That the Senate does not insist…” or the form, “That the Senate insists…”.

 6. Sending messages to the House of Representatives

-Messages are automatically generated when actions by the Senate, for example in relation to legislation, require a response to or from the House of Representatives.
+Messages are automatically generated when actions by the Senate, for example in relation to legislation, require a response to or from the House.
 The sending of a message to the House may also be built into the terms of a resolution of the Senate.

 Standing order 154 provides that any senator may move a motion, without notice and at any time, that any resolution of the Senate be communicated by message to the House.
-The motion often includes the words “for concurrence” to indicate that the resolution is intended for the consideration of the House of Representatives.
+The motion often includes the words “for concurrence” to indicate that the resolution is intended for the consideration of the House.

 For assistance with any of the matters covered by this guide, government senators or their staff should contact the Clerk Assistant (Table), on extension 3020 or firstname.lastname@example.org; and non-government senators or their staff should contact the Clerk Assistant (Procedure), on extension 3380 or email@example.com.